Where mind, body, & creativity meet

 What is EMDR?

-EMDR (Eye Movement Desensitization and Reprocessing) is a structured psychotherapy approach that helps the brain process unresolved experiences that continue to impact emotions, thoughts, behaviors, and the nervous system.
+EMDR (Eye Movement Desensitization and Reprocessing) is a structured psychotherapy approach created by Dr. Francine Shapiro in 1987 that helps the brain process unresolved experiences that continue to impact emotions, thoughts, behaviors, and the nervous system.

 Over time, experiences that once felt highly triggering often begin to feel more manageable, less emotionally intense, and more fully integrated.